tsyahputra/simplebe/README.md

 # Microservice with GO

-This is an application built with golang, jwt, gorm.
+This is an backend project built with golang, jwt, gorm, totp.
+Work with Google Authenticator, Firebase Cloud Messaging.